-Library collections are online through the LIRN (Library and Information Resources Network) Research Databases, and via the Library website's other curated and professionally vetted resources.
-Every student has access to millions of academic, peer reviewed full text articles, journals, transcripts, audio, video, ebooks, photos, and more to support general interest, reference items, and subject specific interests.
-The online library is available for student use 24/7.
+Library collections are online through the LIRN (Library and Information Resources Network) Research Databases and via the Library website's other curated and professionally vetted resources.
+Every student can access millions of academic, peer-reviewed full-text articles, journals, transcripts, audio, video, ebooks, photos, and more to support general interests, reference items, and subject-specific interests.
+The online library content is available for student use 24/7.
 Students are expected to seek librarian assistance through the local public library.